KGSR: Austin City Limits Radio

-On September 5, 2018, KGSR began promoting a major announcement to come at 5:00 p.m. the following day.
+On September 5, 2018, KGSR began promoting a major announcement to come at 5:00 pm the following day.
 At the same time, Sinclair closed on its purchase of translator 97.1 K246BD and began simulcasting KGSR on that frequency.

-On September 6, the two stations re-launched as Austin City Limits Radio, co-branded with the Austin City Limits television series and music festival under a multi-year licensing agreement.
-The station shifted to an "aesthetic" focus on musicians associated with the television series and festival rather than falling within a strictly-defined format, with a broad mix of music that can range from Americana and country music, to alternative and classic rock, as well as contemporary hip-hop music and world music.
+At the promised time, after playing "Changes" by David Bowie, the two stations re-launched as Austin City Limits Radio, co-branded with the Austin City Limits television series and music festival under a multi-year licensing agreement.
+The station shifted to an "aesthetic" focus on musicians associated with the television series and festival rather than falling within a strictly defined format, with a broad mix of music that can range from Americana and country music, to alternative and classic rock, as well as contemporary hip-hop music and world music.
 The first song played under the new branding was Willie Nelson's recording of "Whiskey River"—the first song to be performed on Austin City Limits.

 Tom Gimbel, general manager of the Austin City Limits program, stated that the new format reflected the listening habits associated with online music streaming platforms, explaining that "people are not tying themselves to Triple A or hip-hop or rock or country.
 They're all over the map.
 I think we're going to see a lot of people in Austin listening the same way."